A Christmas Carol (1984 TV Movie)

 Ghost of Christmas Present: Are they not of the human race?
 Look here, beneath my robe!

-[opens his robe to reveal two haggard, ashen, corpse-like children]
+[opens his robe to reveal two filthy, ashen, corpse-like children standing where his legs should be]

 Ghost of Christmas Present: Look upon these!